We are church together, working toward a just world where all are fed.

-To learn more about Domestic Hunger Grants and ELCA Grantmaker, click on the link below for FAQ and a webinar that reviews our granting priorities and covers the basics of applying.
+To learn more about Domestic Hunger Grants and ELCA Grantmaker, click on the links below for FAQ and a webinar that reviews our granting priorities and covers the basics of applying, sample word documents and PDF of the LOI to help you prepare before you submit.

 Webinar and FAQs VIEW SAMPLE LETTER OF INQUIRY FORM